Multi-axis Vibration Testing

 Coupling

-A multi-axis configuration may require the coupling of multiple shakers to a table.
+A multi-axis configuration may require coupling multiple shakers to a table.
 Ideally, a shaker moving along one axis should transfer its motion to a table without affecting the other axes of motion.
-When the coupling is set up properly, the shaker should move the table along one axis without causing significant motion in the others.
+When coupling is set up properly, the shaker should move the table along one axis without causing significant motion in the others.

 Resonances